Kremer-Grest models for commodity polymer melts: Linking theory, experiment and simulation at the Kuhn scale: Matching at the Kuhn scale

 \subsection{Kremer-Grest model polymer melts at the Kuhn scale}

-The Kremer-Grest model\cite{grest1986molecular,kremer1990dynamics} is a defacto standard model in Molecular Dynamics investigations of generic polymer properties.
-The KG model is a bead-spring model, where the mutual interactions between all beads are given by the Weeks-Chandler-Anderson (WCA) potential (the truncated and shifted repulsive part of the 12-6 Lennard-Jones potential),
+The Kremer-Grest model\cite{grest1986molecular,kremer1990dynamics} is a de facto standard model in Molecular Dynamics investigations of generic polymer properties.
+The KG model is a bead-spring model, where the bead interact via a Lennard-Jones potential.
+Since we are not interested in studying the {\em emergence} of the glass transition\cite{bennemann1998,buchholz2002cooling,grest2016communication} , we employ a version with purely repulsive Weeks-Chandler-Anderson (WCA) interactions (the 12-6 Lennard-Jones potential truncated and shifted to zero at the minimum),

-where $\epsilon$ defines the energy scale and $\sigma$ the bead diameter.
-The standard choice for the temperature is $k_BT=\epsilon$.
+where $\sigma$ defines the bead diameter and where we have explicitly adopted the standard choice to render the model athermal by setting the energy scale of the WCA interaction equal to $k_BT$.
 Bonded beads interact through the finite-extensible-non-linear spring (FENE) potential given by

-Choosing a spring constant $k=30\epsilon\sigma^{-2}$ and a bond length, $R=1.5\sigma$, where the FENE potential diverges, the bond length is $l_{b}=0.965\sigma$.
+We employ the standard choice of $R=1.5\sigma$ for the distance, where the FENE potential diverges.
+The average bond length is $l_{b}=0.965\sigma$.
 The standard choice for the bead density is $\rho_b=0.85\sigma^{-3}$.
 Faller and M\"u{}ller-Plathe~\cite{faller1999local,faller2000local,faller2001chain} augmented the standard KG model with a bending potential,